Kaitest0/PetDayCare/Requirement.md

 - What is the most common bottleneck in the current employee onboarding process?
 - Is there a desire to integrate with existing systems?
 For example: payroll, CRM, HRM
 - How do employees currently track progress during onboarding?

+## Preliminary Tasks

+- **Document Current Workflows**

+	- Document the current employee onboarding workflow.
+	- Document the current client onboarding workflow.
+	- Map out both workflows visually (flowcharts, diagrams).

+- **Collect Feedback & Identify Issues**

+	- Ask employees what feels difficult or frustrating during onboarding.
+	- Ask clients about their challenges in the onboarding process.
+	- Talk with managers/owners about what's not working for them.
+	- Point out steps that are slow, confusing or repeated in both workflows.

+- **Design & Proposal**

+	- Draft a standardized onboarding process (employee and client).
+	- Draft a proposal for an improved onboarding system.
+	- Decide how we will measure success.
+For example: how fast onboarding is or how happy customers are

+- **Training & Materials**

+	- Prepare an outline for employee training materials.
+For example: manual documents.
+	- Prepare a training plan for rolling out the new system.